guyschvitz/dprtools/README.md

 # dprtools
 Guy Schvitz, March 23 2021

-This package includes a set of functions that help simplify data pre-processing in R and are particularly suited for dealing with interval or timeseries data.
+This package includes a set of functions that help simplify data pre-processing in R and are particularly suited for dealing with interval or time series data.
 This document walks you through the main functions with some illustrative examples.

 ## Contents
   * [Installation](#installation)